Ranking Man Utd’s 10 biggest signings by their value for money

 You could say it’s damning that Sancho is already third on this list.

-Or you could argue that, despite the astronomical fee, United are signing one of Europe’s most exciting wingers who seems destined to do bits for United.
+Or you could argue that, despite the astronomical fee, United signed one of Europe’s most exciting wingers who is starting to show why they paid £75million for his services.

 1. Bruno Fernandes

 Fernandes has probably made the biggest impact of any United signing since Eric Cantona, instantly elevating both himself to talisman status and the performances of those around him.